iensen/plog2.0/plogapp/tests/causality/Readme.md

 1: 1
 ```
 -mode==pw flag is used to indicate that possible worlds should be computed, rather than an answer to certain query.
-Note that the solver uses cardinality-based preference for consistency-restoring rules.